Expatriate Support Services provided via Skype

 Being away from family and trusted friends makes dealing with loss and grief even more difficult than usual.

-Expat communities are VERY DIFFERENT to what is considered the norm.
+Expat communities are VERY DIFFERENT.

 Substance abuse within expat communities is common and very often ignored, or socially accepted as entertainment to the detriment of family relationships.